· ·

 Grasping Company Culture and Values

 Company culture constitutes the shared ethos and practices within an organisation.
-New employees need to observe and adapt to these behavioural norms and genuine values, which often permeate every aspect of the workplace.
+New employees need to observe and adapt to behavioural norms and genuine values, which often permeate every aspect of the workplace.
 One can discern culture by:

 • Observing interactions among colleagues